Skip to main content

 Oftentimes, ClientStructs contributors may want to verify or test their changes in a familiar codebase.
 Both Dalamud and ClientStructs provide the capability to do this, but some extra work needs to be done to get this working.

-To use a custom ClientStructs, your plugin's .csproj file needs to be updated such that the FFXIVClientStructs dependency is pointing to the resulting DLL.
-Depending on how your project is configured, this may take one of a few different methods, but will generally involve removing any References mentioning FFXIVClientStructs and replacing it with something that looks similar to the one below:
+To use a custom ClientStructs, your plugin's .csproj file needs to be updated such that the FFXIVClientStructs and InteropGenerator.Runtime dependencies are pointing to your custom versions of the DLLs.
+Depending on how your project is configured, this may require one of a few different methods, but if you are using the Dalamud SDK as recommended, it should be as simple as adding the following to your project file (with the paths set as appropriate for your folder structure):

 It is critical that the Private attribute either be set to true or unset.
 This will force MSBuild to copy the DLL to your plugin's output folder, which is in turn required to ensure that it's used over Dalamud's provided version.

-Once your .csproj is patched, you will additionally be responsible for manually initializing the ClientStructs resolver.
-This is normally done by putting the following two lines of code in your plugin's constructor:
+Once you have built your custom ClientStructs DLLs and your plugin's .csproj has been updated as described above, you will additionally be responsible for manually initializing the ClientStructs resolver.
+This is normally done by putting the following code in your plugin's constructor:

-While also not strictly necessary, it is generally good convention to run a dotnet clean on your project when switching to/from a custom ClientStructs build.
+While also not strictly necessary, it is generally a good practice to run dotnet clean on your project when switching to/from a custom ClientStructs build.
 This should be your first step in troubleshooting if things don't seem to be working properly.

 To revert these changes, simply undo your .csproj changes and remove the initializer code.
-It is generally advised to fall back to the Dalamud-provided ClientStructs when your testing is completed so that you don't inadvertently get stuck running a old forgotten DLL on your local computer.
+It is generally advised to revert to the Dalamud-provided ClientStructs when your testing is complete so that you don't inadvertently get stuck running an old forgotten DLL on your local computer.